Setting up an RCP

 5. Administrative Setup

-Climkit contacts the Owner responsible for the RCP to establish the management contract and settle the administrative arrangements necessary for the operation of the RCP, such as defining billing rates and the list of members.
-The Owner also signs a power of attorney authorizing the DSO to send its invoice directly to Climkit.
+Climkit contacts the responsible manager of the RCP to establish the management contract and settle the administrative arrangements necessary for RCP operation, such as defining billing rates and the list of members.
+The manager also signs a power of attorney enabling the DSO to send its invoice directly to Climkit.

 6. Operational Phase

-The RCP then moves into operation, and Climkit manages the RCP by generating individual consumer statements based on their consumption recorded from private meters and DSO meters.
+The RCP then enters the operational phase, and Climkit manages the RCP by generating individual consumer statements based on their consumption recorded from private meters and DSO meters.
 For each consumer, the share of electricity coming from the photovoltaic installation is distinguished from that coming from the grid.

-If the Owner has opted for the full operating method, Climkit invoices consumers directly and manages payments.
-Thanks to the power of attorney signed with the DSO, Climkit periodically receives and pays the invoice related to the electricity drawn by the RCP.
-Once a year, a statement is established in favor of the RCP manager to attribute the income related to the sale of solar electricity.
+If the owner opted for the full operating method, Climkit directly bills the consumers and manages payments.
+Thanks to the power of attorney signed with the DSO, Climkit periodically receives and pays the invoice related to the RCP's energy draw.
+Once a year, a statement is prepared in favor of the responsible manager of the RCP to allocate the revenues from the sale of solar electricity.

-If several photovoltaic installations belonging to different Owners are part of the RCP, the annual statement clearly details the production of each installation, allowing the revenue to be distributed among the Owners according to their own agreement.
+If several photovoltaic installations owned by different managers are part of the RCP, the annual statement clearly details the production of each installation, allowing revenues to be shared among the owners according to their private agreement.